hasan3e8/AlphaDAWG/README.md

 `Transform_curvelet.m` in the new imported `fdct_wrapping_matlab`
 folder.

-Now, open Matlab from terminal at the `.\fdct_wrapping_matlab` directory.
+Now, open Matlab from terminal.
+For this you will need to provide the full path to your Matlab installation directory.
 For example, in macOS typing,

         /Applications/MATLAB_R2022b.app/bin/matlab  -nodesktop

 should open Matlab.
+Now change the working directory of Matlab to ./fdct_wrapping_matlab` by

+        cd ./fdct_wrapping_matlab

 Now the following command should perform the curvelet transform,

         Transform_Curvelet(<number of samples>), <sweep or neutral>, <test or train>)